 - Improving the quality of social care for cohorts of people that experience the worst outcomes.

 - Building a resilient, safe workforce.

 - Understanding the lived experience of people needing social care.

-We want to support social care providers and commissioners to tackle these problems using innovative data analytics.
+We wanted to support social care providers and commissioners to tackle these problems using innovative data analytics.
 In some cases, this may require new data collections to be made.

 The pandemic has revealed major weaknesses in the social care data system.
 These problems made it harder for the country to respond to outbreaks and to support carers to provide care during the pandemic, and ultimately led to avoidable suffering for our most vulnerable people.

-We are supporting teams that will demonstrate the effective use of data analytics in social care, and that will share their learning with other social care analytics teams, including through our new community of practice.
+We have supported teams to demonstrate the effective use of data analytics in social care, and to share their learning with other social care analytics teams, including through our community of practice.

 The Strengthening Social Care Analytics programme has been evaluated by SQW, and you can find the report outlining their findings below.